openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Note that contrary to [@!OpenID.Discovery], `jwks_uri` parameter MUST NOT be present in Self-Issued OP Metadata.
 If it is, the RP MUST ignore it and use the `sub` Claim in the ID Token to obtain signing keys to validate the signatures from the Self-Issued OpenID Provider.

-These OpenID Provider Metadata values are used by the Self-Issued OP:
+These metadata values are used by the Self-Issued OP:

 * `authorization_endpoint`
     * REQUIRED.
 URL of the Self-Issued OP used by the RP to perform Authentication of the End-User.
 Can be custom URI scheme, or Universal Links/App links.
 See (#choice-of-authoriation-endpoint).